howard-university-web-services/Howard-Automation-Library/README.md

 - `$ cd ~/Sites/_hal`
 - `$ cp hal_config.default.txt hal_config.txt`
+- Edit hal_config.txt to use the desired drush.
 - Edit hal_config.txt to use the absolute path to any local Howard D8 repos you wish to update/use.
 - Edit hal_config.txt to use the local drush aliases you have.